 Marblehead Patch Reader Comments of the Week

-Here's a look back at some of the things our readers had to say this week.
+Here's a look at attention grabbing comments made by our readers this week.